dnvriend/design-patterns-study/README.md

 So, the DAO deals with persistence issues and is an abstraction of data persistence.
 Its also closer to the database / persistency than the `repository` would be.
 A `repository` only deals with `domain objects`

-In the trenches, DAOs are sometimes called `providers`.
+In the trenches, DAOs are sometimes called `providers` and Martin Fowler defines them as [Table Data Gateway pattern](http://martinfowler.com/eaaCatalog/tableDataGateway.html).

 # Facade pattern
 The facade pattern is used to hide the `call complexity` of a system.
 It provides a simple abstraction, a single method,